Skip to main content

 Retail security in Brno

-We provide security for stores and retail operations.
-The service is set according to store type, risk points, opening hours and links to staff or the camera system.
+We provide security for stores and retail operations in Brno.
+We tailor the service to the type of store, risk areas, opening hours and coordination with staff or the CCTV system.
 The goal is to reduce losses, support staff and handle incidents without unnecessarily disrupting normal sales.

 shop floor, back-of-house and warehouses